dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

 Checkoff:
-  - `make checkoff` works.
+  1. `make checkoff` works in `code`.
+  2. You have a final project description turned in.
-  - You do something interesting cool with the threads package.
+  3. You do something interesting cool with the threads package.
      Will add ideas.
-  - You have a final project description turned in.
+  4. You can rerun with matching (note: this is being added, check back).
-  - There are absolutely a bazillion extensions (will add)
+  5. There are absolutely a bazillion extensions (will add)

 ----------------------------------------------------------------------
 ### Part 1: start replacing routines and make sure tests pass.